marijnh/Eloquent-JavaScript/21_skillsharing.md

 which tells the server that the client is willing wait up to 90 seconds for the response.

-So the server keeps a version number that it updates every time the talks change, and uses that as the `ETag` value.
-And clients can make requests like this to be notified when the talks change:
+The server will keep a version number that it updates every time the talks change, and uses that as the `ETag` value.
+Clients can make requests like this to be notified when the talks change:

 ```{lang: null}